 Upon a referral for settlement, when the parties have indicated that they are prepared to participate in a settlement conference with the magistrate judge, the Court usually will schedule a telephonic pre-settlement conference.
 At this relatively brief initial conference, which is about settlement only and is off the record, the Court will have counsel for the parties contact the Court jointly at the Court's official number provided to them by the courtroom deputy.
 That number is not a call-in bridge, as counsel are asked to call each other and then merge in the Court.
-At this initial pre-settlement hearing, the Court generally will confirm whether the parties genuinely are prepared to negotiate at a settlement conference, and if they are, the Court will outline its procedures and set a mediation schedule.
+At this initial pre-settlement telephonic conference, the Court generally will confirm whether the parties genuinely are prepared to negotiate at a settlement conference.
+This means confirmation that the parties have enough information to put concrete settlement proposals in written mediation statements.
+If counsel represents that the parties are ready to do so, the Court will outline its mediation procedures and set a mediation schedule.
 If they are not, the conference is an opportunity to discuss what else might need to be discussed before a settlement conference can be set, or whether either of the parties is simply unwilling to negotiate at that time.
+A party entering a mediation with an intention to stand on an initial settlement proposal, or with a plan to refuse to negotiate, does not have the requisite commitment to the settlement process.
+In some cases, the Court may schedule a further pre-settlement telephonic conference or may order mediation statements to be submitted, all before the Court schedules a mediation.